 Whiten Discolored Teeth

-Dental crowns are constructed with the unique size, shape, and color of your teeth in mind to create a natural look.
+Dental crowns are constructed with the unique specifications of your teeth to create a natural smile restoration.
 You can talk to your dentist about your smile aesthetic goals as well in order to enhance your smile’s appearance with your crown.

 Tooth discoloration can occur due to substances we consume or forces outside a patient’s control, including aging or medication side effects.
 If you notice staining, yellowing, or discoloration in your teeth, a dental crown may help.